ChaosChain/chaoschain-governance-os/docs/governance_studio_demo.md

 - Explore the API at `http://localhost:8000/docs`
 - View monitoring dashboards at `http://localhost:3000`
-- Examine the anchored data on Goerli Etherscan
+- Examine the anchored data on Sepolia Etherscan
 - Build your own governance workflows using the SDK

 For more information, contact the ChaosChain Labs team.